 Juicing extracts the liquid from the fruits and vegetables and leaves the pulp behind.
 This is important as it aids in the digestion of the nutrients and enzymes without requiring large amounts of energy to aid in digestion.
 This reserves the body’s energy for healing.

-Another benefit of juicing for cancer is that it helps the body become more alkaline which research has shown is beneficial to cancer patients.
+Another benefit of juicing is that it helps the body become more alkaline which research has shown is beneficial to patients diagnosed with cancer.
 It also facilitates hydration, reduces inflammation, and eliminates toxins.
 Some fruits and vegetables have a cleansing action on the liver and aid in releasing bile while others are powerful detoxifiers and fight free radicals.

 What Type Of Juicer Is Best?